-*Note* Please use at least your REAL first name when you sign up to help me with organizing the workshop and learning your name.
+*Note* Please use at least your REAL first name when you sign up to help us with organizing the workshop and learning your name.
 And a real photo helps, too.
 Thanks!

-The Level 2 Scenic Improv Workshop is each Wednesday night from 7-9pm, and focuses on long-form improv with open scene work and narrative storytelling, though we also do some games each week because they're fun and instructive.
-We focus on narrative structure, character work, acting skills, space work, and finding the funny in the truth of a scene.
-Level 2 participants will continue to perform in a Maestro Student Showcase at Our Space every six weeks.
+What if you’re an experienced actor or improvisor?
+The invitation-only Advanced Scenic Improv Workshop is for higher-level improvisors and actors.
+It focuses on long-form improv with open scene work and narrative storytelling, though we also do some games each week because they're fun and instructive.
+We focus on genre work and narrative structure, characters, acting skills, space work, and finding the funny in the truth of a scene.
 If you have improv experience and would like to apply for an experience exemption, head over to the L2 Workshop Meetup: http://www.meetup.com/TCSlevel2improv/

-All native-level English speakers are welcome!
+Participation English Fluency Requirement - All native-level English speakers are welcome!
 And don't worry about your improv experience level- this is a class for all levels- from beginners to experienced players.
-If you aren't fluent in English this is NOT the class for you.
-Seriously.
-Go get fluent in English and come back then.
-This is about comedy, and communication is key.
+But if you aren't fluent in English this is NOT the class for you.

 Who takes this workshop?
 Anyone interested in unleashing their creativity, or getting over a fear of public speaking, or just people looking for a good way to de-stress after work and have fun.
 We get people from all walks of life: teachers, stock brokers, computer engineers, students, musicians, you name it!

 On occasion we have a 4-hour jam in which students can really burn through a bunch of scenes.
 This isn't a regular workshop, and it's 90% performance, so it's required that new improvisors to have at least 16 hours of instruction under their belts before they participate.
-That's two months of lessons- not too much to ask!
+(That's two months of lessons.)
 It's a lot of fun and a great way to gain improv experience!